aws/aws-sdk-php/CONTRIBUTING.md

    would be be happy to help.
 6. If you have some other ideas, please let us know!

+## Running the unit tests

+The AWS SDK for PHP is unit tested using PHPUnit.
+You can run the unit tests of the SDK after copying phpunit.xml.dist to phpunit.xml:

+    cp phpunit.xml.dist phpunit.xml

+Next, you need to install the dependencies of the SDK using Composer:

+    composer.phar install

+Now you're ready to run the unit tests using PHPUnit:

+    vendor/bin/phpunit

 [issues]: https://github.com/aws/aws-sdk-php/issues
 [pull-requests]: https://github.com/aws/aws-sdk-php/pulls
 [license]: http://aws.amazon.com/apache2.0/